 Baughurst Road, Baughurst, Hampshire RG26 5LP

-Recognised by both Michelin and The 50 Best Gastropubs list for its food, the menu here roams the British Isles for its provisions, so you might find Lyme Bay scallops on green pea puree or Roast fillet of Brixham cod with a preserved lemon and olive crust and marsh samphire.
+Recognised by both Michelin and The 50 Best Gastropubs list for its food, the menu here roams the British Isles for its provisions.
 They have their own kitchen garden, chicken coop and flock of sheep all of which makes their menu very low on food miles.
 You can even buy their sloe gin and preserves over the bar counter to take home with you.
 And, as you can see, the garden area is large and very enticing.

 Staying over: There are four rooms on offer, ranging from one over the pub to an oak barn - they're all very luxurious.